-MORE Power expansion awaits Senate nod
+More Power expansion awaits Senate nod

 The proposal amends provisions of MORE Power’s existing franchise under Republic Act 11212, which allowed the company to operate primarily in Iloilo City.

-Since taking over Iloilo City’s electricity distribution in 2020, MORE Power said it will continue to invest in modernizing infrastructure, including replacing aging lines and upgrading substations, and monitoring systems.
+MORE Power said it will continue to invest in modernizing infrastructure, including replacing aging lines and upgrading substations and monitoring systems.